graefft/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 [10. a + b](./10-add.c) | Function that adds two integers and returns the result

 [11.
 Holberton School, 98 Battery Street, the OG](./11-print_to_98.c) | Function that prints all natural numbers from n to 98

+[12.
+The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself](./100-times_table.c) | Function that prints the _n_ times table, starting with 0

+[14.
+In computer class, the first assignment was to write a program to print the first 100 Fibonacci numbers...](./102-fibonacci.c) | Prigram that prints the first 50 Fibonacci numbers, starting with 1 and 2